oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-monthly-financial-meetings/rule.md

 ---

-It is important to have monthly meetings to get an overview of where the company finances are throughout the year.
+​It is important to have monthly meetings​ to get an overview of where the company finances are throughout the year.

 Since different people need to report for different sections, it's a good idea to split this into 2 meetings.
-   In this meeting, key staff members should review the past month and look at forecasts for next month.
+   In this meeting, key staff members should review the past month and look at forecasts for next month. ​